-As an assistant professor of journalism and student media adviser at Bismarck State College, karen Bauer might never retire—as long as she continues learning from her students.
+As an associate professor of journalism and student media adviser at Bismarck State College, karen Bauer might never retire—as long as she continues learning from her students.

 She began her journalism career as a paste-up artist at the local newspaper but decided to go back to school when she was scolded for sending error-filled copy back to the editors for changes.